 I swear, on a stack o’ bibles, the souls of my grandchildren and whatever other convincing bromides I might produce that I’ve never paid much attention to the famous pop superstar here in reality.
 She looked cute on the magazine covers.
 I liked some of her hit songs.
 I always had to play a few whenever the band had a girl singer, but otherwise never would.
-Anything I write about her henceforth is from the internet.
+Any information I write about her henceforth is from the internet.
 It says “one of music's most versatile and commercially successful female singers in U.S. history.”

 “Blue Bayou”?
 Linda Ronstadt did “Blue Bayou”?
 I hadn’t known that.
 I’m sure I played it several hundred times, if not a thousand.
 I thought it was somebody named Crystal.

 Gary the jazz drummer and I would sneak peculiar time signatures into the oompah-doodah country songs to keep ourselves entertained.
 Sometimes I’d get stoned – if Gary had any pot – and concentrate on imagining I was playing my bass upside down, just for a mental exercise out of boredom.
 Jerry and Harry never seemed to notice, until one night I took things too far and got fired.
 “You just don’t fit in with the sound, man,” said Jerry, earnestly.
 He was right.
 Because he had an IQ I adjudged somewhat below average, I felt a little badly.
-But anyone would have trouble singing to a four-four beat when the bassist is experimenting with eleven beats to the bar.
+Anyone would have trouble singing to a four-four beat when the bassist and drummer are experimenting with eleven beats to the bar.

 Jerry had me, fair and square, like a plodding village cop who’s got you for speeding.
 He’d only been tolerant while Gary and I tried abstract accompaniments suitable for jazz great McCoy Tyner as he’d recite exceptionally long jokes to the audience in the middle of one old oompah song or another.
 It was kind of cute for thirty-five dollars a night.